 It also deconstructs the Jedi and the Sith — Force users in general can often be compared to deities, able to accomplish great feats that a mere mortal would declare impossible.
 A recurring theme in the game is that there are often times where a Muggle can do things that a Jedi would never be able to do.

 Finally, it deconstructs Lucas's presentation of the Force, in that the Big Bad, having sampled from both the Jedi and Sith wells, ultimately rejects both because they're completely opposed yet they both work.
-Obviously the Force is far greater than they realized and the Big Bad is hoping to destroy the Force itself using the PC, freeing life from its influence.
+Obviously the Force is far greater than they realized and is hoping to destroy the Force itself using the Exile to free life from its influence.

 The Shin Megami Tensei franchise often plays around with tropes and expectations, but one of the main thrusts of the recent Devil Survivor title is an unrelentingly vicious deconstruction of "Mons" games in the vein of Pokémon.
 During the course of the game, many people obtain small handheld devices that allow them to summon various kinds of demons which essentially work like the Mons do in other games.
 Needless to say, it doesn't take very long before many start using them for power, or "justice", or the like, resulting in chaos and death on the streets of a locked-down Tokyo.